ShangWangLab/4D-Embryonic-Heart/README.md

 # 4D Embryonic Heart

-This MATLAB script is designed to synchronize 4D OCT scans of the beating heart using the TDCG method.
-(A citation will be provided when the associated paper has been published).
+This MATLAB script is designed to synchronize 4D OCT scans of the beating heart using the TDCG method in the paper, [Open-source, highly efficient, post-acquisition synchronization for 4D dual-contrast imaging of mouse embryonic heart over development with optical coherence tomography](https://doi.org/10.1364/BOE.475027).

 ## Dependencies